Venezuelan military offensive sends thousands fleeing, recharging one of the world’s worst refugee crises

 “They want this to escalate into a military conflict between Colombian and Venezuelan forces,” Maduro said.
 Colombian officials have rejected Maduro’s claims, attributing the violence instead to his government’s shadowy dealings with narco-traffickers.

-Maduro did not address allegations of excessive force by Venezuelan’s military against civilians.
+Maduro did not address allegations of excessive force by Venezuela’s military against civilians.
 His attorney general, however, has said he will open an investigation into the claims.

 Duque does not recognize Maduro’s presidency as legitimate, and the two countries have not had diplomatic relations since February 2019.